Scotiabank Shares: Price, Dividends and Performance

 - A weak presence in emerging markets: despite a well executed and strong international expansion strategy, the group remains poorly represented in some emerging economies.

 - Low market share: in addition, Scotiabank faces challenges in increasing its market share in the face of strong competition from other major banks in the industry.

 - Restrictive regulations: Changes in banking regulations can negatively impact the Bank's business, as was recently the case with changes to mortgage rules in Canada.

 - Low profit margins: Again, due to strong competition from other major Canadian banks, the Scotiabank Group must regularly lower its margins to remain competitive.

 Can I buy Scotiabank stock online?

 Yes!
 You can buy Scotiabank shares online.
-For many buys this is the best way to do it.
+For many buyers this is the best way to do it.
 Here's why:

 - The commissions are lower